Trying to plan your next vacation and have major sticker shock? Scroll to find out some affordable spring break trips for families in the U.S.

 TOURS

-Because there is so much history and culture in Washington, D.C., taking a tour is a great way to find out a bit more about what you are looking at.
+Because there is so much history and culture in Washington, D.C., taking a tour is a great way to learn more about what you are looking at.
 Plus, you might learn about some cool secrets and scandals!

 - Guided Tour of Washington, D.C.